SpaceLaikaa/Simple_python_projects/README.md

 A simple program that simulates rolling a dice.
 Each time you run it, you can enter a number, and it will roll the dice that many times, generating a random number between 1 and 6 for each roll.

+Mad Libs Story Generator ✍️

+A fun little program that asks the user for words and creates a silly story.

+1- Prompts for adjectives, nouns, and verbs.

+2- Fills them into a pre-made story template.

+3- Prints the completed story on the screen.

 Requirement